theridwanoladapo/examwaves/README.md

 ## About Examwaves

-Examwaves is an IT Certification Practice Tests Web App
+Examwaves is an IT Certification Practice Tests Web Application where users get to pay for an exam and have access to practice tests the exam.